CSCfi/fairdata-ida/README.md

 # IDA Research Data Storage Service

-This repository contains the implementation of version 2 of the IDA service, based on Nextcloud version 12, and is made available under the GNU Affero General Public License, version 3.
+This repository contains the implementation of version 2 of the IDA service, based on Nextcloud, and is made available under the GNU Affero General Public License, version 3.

 Questions regarding the contents of this repository can be directed to [servicedesk@csc.fi](mailto:servicedesk@csc.fi).